Home » Plastic Surgery Procedures » Fat Grafting

 We believe that fat grafting is a very important tool is cosmetic rejuvenation, especially for the face.
 Fat is abundant, is easily molded, has a natural feel and look, can be permanent, and does not cause any allergic reactions.
 Infection rate is also negligible.
 The downside to fat grafting is that it is not completely predictable.
 While most of the fat injected will be permanent, it is difficult to predict the exact amount.
 Everybody’s fat behaves differently, and a compounding variable is the location in which the fat is injected.
 Recently, fat grafting has been shown to have the added benefits of stem cells, found in the injected fat, which not only provide volume, but also create skin improvement, wrinkle improvement, and other positive changes that are not explainable by volume alone.

 An initial consultation is set-up where we discuss the fat grafting procedure, and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 For the right patient, fat grafting can be an extremely gratifying operation.
 The advantages are natural looking results, long-term enhancement, quick recovery period, and no scarring.
 This procedure takes about one hour, depending on where and how much fat grafting is going to occur.

 The procedure is relatively simple and straightforward.
 A patient, who is deemed a good candidate for this procedure, is given antibiotics, and anesthetized in the operating room.
-The body is injected with tumescent solution to the abdominal area, where the fat is usually removed via a special technique, to keep as much of the fat cells alive as possible.
+I can take fat from wherever you want, so you get to tell us where you have stubborn areas of excess fat!
+The area from where fat is being removed is injected with tumescent solution to decrease the pain and bleeding.
+The fat is usually removed via a special technique, to keep as much of the fat cells alive as possible.
 After the fat is harvested, it is processed and then injected with a needle to the areas where it is needed, most commonly the cheeks, smile lines, lips and the pre-jowl area.

 “I am very pleased with the results of my face fat injections.
 I have a younger, fresher look.
 It is once again fun to apply makeup.”